 - 3 tablespoons of peanut flour = 11.40 grams of peanut flour.

 How many ounces of peanut flour are in 1 tablespoon?
-0.13 oz. of peanut flour are in a tablespoon.
+0.13 oz. of peanut flour is in a tablespoon.

 - 2 tablespoons of peanut flour = 0.26 oz. of peanut flour.